wiseman-timelord/DisableSatanInside-10/README.md

 ```

 ## Requirements
-- Windows 10 - Pretty sure any variant of 10 will wodk.
+- Windows 10 - Pretty sure any variant of 10 will work.
 - Batch Support - Scripting Host Enabled.
 - Administrator Account - You have Admin rights.